 Keep Your Head WARM with a Balaclava or a Skull Cap or a Gaiter

 For your head, balaclavas are your best bet.
 Nothing will keep your head warmer – and they come in a dazzling variety of weights and designs.
 I did a lot of research on balaclavas, and wrote an in-depth post about how to choose the best balaclava.
-This post also compares the seven best balaclavas.
+That post also compares the seven best balaclavas.

 The single most important thing is to choose a balaclava that goes far enough down the neck to keep your neck warm.
 Also, I notice from reader feedback and from affiliate sales that of all the balaclavas I recommend, the Chaos CTR Tempest Multi Tasker is by far the most popular.
-And I have never yet seen a return on any of these!
+And I have never yet seen a return on one of these!

 Many other essential tips for choosing the best balaclava are included in my post about 7 of the best cycling balaclavas.

 If You Don’t Like Balaclavas … An Alternative Option: A Snuggly Neck Gaiter